aaburzak/README_Generator/README.md

 This project is not accepting contributions at this time.

 ## Tests
 No formal tests have been written for this project.
-It was verified through the creation of this README.mdNo formal tests have been written for this project.
 It was verified through the creation of this README.md

 ## Questions